Get the full picture before you hire globally. Salaries, taxes, contributions, the lot. → Try our free calculator

 Brazil doesn't have a single national VAT system, though recent tax reform introduced a unified rate of approximately 28%.
 The current system operates a complex mix of federal, state, and municipal taxes that serve VAT-like functions across different transaction types.

-Key indirect taxes include state ICMS on circulation of goods and some services, municipal ISS on services, and select federal levies on particular transactions.
-State ICMS has limited impact on pure service businesses.
-Municipal ISS directly impacts SaaS, consulting, and other service companies, with location rules determining where the tax applies.
-Federal taxes vary by business model and transaction type.
+Key indirect taxes include state taxes on circulation of goods and some services, municipal service taxes, and select federal levies.
+SaaS and digital service companies often face municipal service taxes, with location rules determining where the tax applies.

 These indirect taxes influence pricing strategies, invoicing requirements, and contract terms.
 Unlike EU VAT, where businesses can often recover input taxes, Brazil's system creates different dynamics for cost management.